StackStorm/st2web/README.md

 You should also make sure, Stanley is running and in the stock state.
 For that, follow [devenv](https://github.com/StackStorm/devenv) and [Stanley](https://github.com/StackStorm/Stanley) README files.

 After that, `gulp test` should finish successfully.
+Woila.